Photography Quotes: Inspiration and Motivation From Famous Photographers

 First, they sound good, providing us motivation to pursue our craft.

 Second, you know they're words of wisdom because people don't quote other people who aren't particularly good at something!
-In other words, these motivational quotes are words who belong to some of the best photographers to ever live.
+In other words, these motivational quotes are words that belong to some of the best photographers to ever live.

 Lastly, these photography quotes serve as inspiration, and sometimes they can pull you out of creative ruts when you least expect it.
 Here's a few of my favorites:

 If you need a go-to list of photography quotes, check out our collection below.
 Check it whenever you feel like you need an old man whispering in your ear, telling you what to do.
 Happy reading!